-Critical Skills Operator/Special Operations Officers Critical Skills Operators are the front line Marines and Sailors who are complex problem solvers able to operate across the full spectrum of Special Operations in small teams under ambiguous, sometimes austere, environments while maintaining a high level of mental flexibility and physical endurance.
+Critical Skills Operators/Special Operations Officers

+Critical Skills Operators are the front line Marines and Sailors who are complex problem solvers able to operate across the full spectrum of Special Operations in small teams under ambiguous, sometimes austere, environments while maintaining a high level of mental flexibility and physical endurance.
 CSOs exemplify the Marine Corps' concepts of Distributed Operations and the Strategic Corporal.
 These warrior-diplomats are able to operate across the spectrum of force.
 They are experts in utilizing the right force at the right time with the right effect.
 MARSOC forces provide foreign internal defense, special reconnaissance, and direct action capabilities to commanders.

-Special Operations Capabilities and Combat Services Specialists Special Operations Capabilities and Combat Services Specialists include Primary Joint Attack Controllers who call in close air support aircraft and indirect fires for Marine Special Operations Teams; Communicators who plan, install, operate, maintain and protect organic narrowband, voice, video and data radios, terminals and services in support of assigned missions; and Intelligence Enablers who provide geospatial, human and signal intelligence.
-Sub-Unified Commands JOINT SPECIAL OPERATIONS COMMAND
+Special Operations Capabilities and Combat Services Specialists

+Special Operations Capabilities and Combat Services Specialists include Joint Terminal Attack Controllers who call in close air support aircraft and indirect fires for Marine Special Operations Teams; Communicators, who plan, install, operate, maintain and protect organic narrowband, voice, video and data radios, terminals and services in support of assigned missions; Intelligence Enablers who provide geospatial, human and signal intelligence; to include Multi-Purpose Canine handlers, Explosive Ordnance Disposal technicians and an intrinsic Combat Service Support and Logistics capability.

+Sub-Unified Commands